wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 You don't pay for idle hardware.
 But when you need, you can scale quickly, globally, without all the effort and time that goes with buying hardware.

+Salesforce is completely run on the cloud, with no on-premises option.
-Being on the cloud, all data is in one connected platform to do work, enabling teamwork globally, anytime.
+So all data is in one connected platform to do work, enabling teamwork globally, anytime.
 That's why some companies adopt Salesforce because their customers say they will have more confidence with their capability if they use Salesforce.
 Or they adopt Salesforce to keep up with competitors who are doing more with less people.